MichaelS42/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    When you use .forEach, it is undefined.
+Nothing is returned.
+However, .map returns a new array.

 2. What is the difference between a function and a method?
+    A function is a block of code designed to perform a particular task.
+It protects that block of code until the function is invoked.
+A method is a function inside of an object.

 3. What is closure?
+    Closures are used to turn a global variable (variables outside the function) into  a private variable for that function

 4. Describe the four rules of the 'this' keyword.
+    Window/Global Object Binding
+        - "this" is in window/console Object
+    Implicit Binding
+        - if you are using a method on an object the context of "this" is found to the left of the dot when it calls a function
+    New Binding
+        - Used for constructor function, "this" references the specific time the object is created and returned in the context of the constructor function.
+    Explicit Binding
+         - "this" is used explicitly as defined when using an apply or call method.
 5. Why do we need super() in an extended class?
+    It is used to pass new data back to the constructor function in the parent object.
 ## Project Set up

 Follow these steps to set up and work on your project: